Blaze Union: Allies

 A mysterious and strange blind man who lives deep in the forest as a hermit and is rumored to be a prophet.
 Velleman sends Gram Blaze to recruit him as a strategist, and Nessiah consents on the condition that they be able to defeat him in battle.
 Nessiah is polite and very knowledgeable; he is able to sense Garlot's latent power, but other members of the party are disturbed by Nessiah's talent at necromancy, and Jenon sees him as a rival due to their similar positions.
 Despite his power and his infamy (Medoute mentions that he had even foretold the death of Ike, the previous emperor), Nessiah has the appearance of a teenage boy.
 While it is not addressed in this game, Nessiah is a fallen Grim Angel born under the name Aries, and has lived in the world of Ancardia for about a thousand years.
 He is attempting to perpetuate human wars in order to give power to his artifact the Gran Centurio, which he intends to use to break the shackles binding him and revenge himself upon the gods.

 Nessiah's ultimate role in the plot differs based on each route.
 In the A path, he supports Gulcasa in the wake of Siskier's death and helps him to deal with the debilitating side effects of using his powers, and the two become very close; however, he is also shown encouraging Gulcasa to attack other countries in the future at a time when Gulcasa's mental resistance is low.
 In the B path, Nessiah takes Velleman's place as the party's voice of reason, and remains benevolent.
 In the C path, the speedy resolution of all the conflicts sends him into a panic, and leads to his becoming the route's main antagonist while suffering a mental breakdown.

 More about Nessiah's motives and background are explored in Yggdra Union and the Dept. Heaven World Guidance book.
-He is about 170 cm tall and is fond of bananas.